 Statutory benefits are paid monthly, with the employee and the employer shouldering the cost.
 Under the Labor Code of the Philippines, a worker has rights to various statutory monetary benefits.
 Below is an in-depth discussion of each of them.

-The mandatory benefits in the Philippines are an extensive topic that we can break down into different categories.
+The mandatory benefits in the Philippines are an extensive topic.
 For instance, there are mandatory government program benefits, pay, and leave benefits, among others.
-Let’s start with the basics.
+Let’s start with the basics under Philippine Labor Laws.

 Government-Mandated Benefits: Government Program Benefits

 For employers operating in the Philippines, employee benefits are one of the most crucial things to get familiar with.
-These mandatory employee benefits mandated by labor laws are automatically deducted from the salaries of employed persons.
+These mandatory employee benefits are guaranteed by the labor laws and are automatically deducted from the salaries of employed persons.

 This is to ensure that employees get health insurance, free medical care, social security, and access to housing loans and affordable house financing.